donni2312/donni2312/README.md

 ```
  I-am-donni2312
  -------------------------
- 📚 Pursuing Bachelor of Science (Honors) in Information Technology @ Chinhoyi University of Technology.
+ 📚 Pursuing Bachelor of Science (Honors) in IT @ Chinhoyi University of Technology.
  📝 I have a strong interest in Software Development & e-commerce.
  😲 I'm very enthusiastic to learn and work in the new technologies.
  🔭 Currently working on Full-stack web development projects